-In Vermont, and nationally, the construction and use of bedded pack or compost bedded pack barns has been promoted as an alternative to traditional housing systems (Bewley et al. 2012; Gilker at el., 2012; Endres and Janni, 2019; Ogejo 2018), although it is unclear how many US organic dairy farms have adopted this technology.
-Composted bedded pack barn design, construction and impact on animal health and well-being has been reviewed (Leso et al., 2020).
-Bedded pack, compost bedded pack, or loose housing systems, where cows have an enclosed area with an open floor plan and bedding that is refreshed regularly, are designed for cow comfort (Leso et al., 2020).
-Utilization of composted bedded pack facilities for lacting dairy cattle seems to be limited in the US, despite evidence of increased cow comfort, increased lying times, decreased lameness, improved hygiene and reduced mastitis rates, factors that are relevant to farm productivity, and may be important to consumer preferences and market access.
-Continued research is needed to understand how housing and bedding management systems may impact dairy cattle health and welfare on organic farms.
-A challenge for designing and conducting observational studies of associations between housing systems and productivity or health and welfare outcomes, such as mastitis and lameness, is the lack of information on the distribution and types of bedding management styles implemented on organic dairy farmers nationally or regionally in the US.
+In Vermont and nationally, the construction and use of bedded pack or compost bedded pack systems are promoted as an alternative to traditional housing systems (Bewley et al., 2012; Gilker at el., 2012; Ogejo, 2018; Endres and Janni, 2019), although it is unclear how many US organic dairy farms have adopted this technology.
+Bedded packs, compost bedded packs, or loose housing systems allows cows an enclosed area with an open floor plan and bedding that is refreshed regularly, and are designed for cow comfort (Leso et al., 2020).
+Utilization of compost bedded pack facilities for lactating dairy cattle seems to be limited in the US despite evidence of benefits.
+For example, increased cow comfort, increased lying times, decreased lameness, improved hygiene and reduced mastitis rates are relevant to farm productivity, and may be important to consumer preferences and market access.
+Continued research is necessary to better understand how housing and bedding management systems impact dairy cattle health and welfare on organic farms.
+A paucity of information on the distribution and types of bedding management styles implemented on organic dairy farms nationally or regionally in the US makes it a challenge to properly design and conduct observational studies to identify associations between housing systems and productivity or health and welfare outcomes, such as mastitis and lameness.

-The goal of this descriptive study was to estimate the frequency of different housing types and bedding management styles on organic dairy farms in Vermont.
-Our specific aim was to identify the number of organic dairy farms in Vermont utilizing bedded pack or composted bedded pack systems for winter housing of lacting cows and to compare this to the frequency of other, possibly more common, types of housing systems.
-To address this aim we designed and implemented a questionnaire that was administered by multiple methods (mail and web-based, with mail and telephone follow-up).
-Herein we report the results of the Vermont organic dairy winter housing and bedding survey, and detail the survey methods.
+The goal of this descriptive study was to gain robust estimates of how frequent different housing types and bedding management styles were practiced on organic dairy farms in Vermont.
+Confidence in our results depended on a high response rate.
+Specifically, we aimed to quantify the number of organic dairy farms in Vermont utilizing bedded pack or compos bedded pack systems for winter housing of lactating cows and to compare this to the frequency of other, possibly more common, types of housing systems.
+We designed and implemented a questionnaire that was administered by multiple methods (mail and web-based, with mail and telephone follow-up).
+Herein, we report the results of the Vermont organic dairy winter housing and bedding survey and detail the survey methods.

 MATERIALS AND METHODS

-The survey was designed with the primary objective of describing the frequency of different housing and bedding types used on organic dairy farms in Vermont.
-The survey tool was a short questionnaire which was designed to be administered by multiple methods (mailed, internet-based, telephone interview).
+The survey was designed with the primary objective of ascertaining the frequency of different housing and bedding types used on organic dairy farms in Vermont.
+The survey tool was a short questionnaire designed to be administered by multiple methods (mailed, internet-based, telephone interview).
 The process included follow-up mailings and telephone reminders with the opportunity to complete the questionnaire by telephone interview.
-The survey methodology was approved by the Institutional Review Board at the University of Vermont (CHRBSS: 19-0057).
-Respondents received no reimbursement for completion of the survey.
-The Strengthening the Reporting of Observational Studies in Epidemiology statement checklist for Veterinary medicine (STROBE-Vet; O’Connor et al. 2016) was considered during survey design and reporting results.
+Survey methodology was approved by the Institutional Review Board at the University of Vermont (CHRBSS: 19-0057) and respondents received no reimbursement for completion of the survey.
+The Strengthening the Reporting of Observational Studies in Epidemiology statement checklist for Veterinary medicine (STROBE-Vet; O’Connor et al., 2016) was considered during survey design and reporting results.

 Sampling method